-The Art of Language and Ideas
+COURSE CREDIT HOURS The Art of Language and Ideas

+ENGL 101-102 6

-ENGL 101-102 Choose two additional courses from this area 6 6
+Choose two additional courses from this area 6

 The Language and History of Fine Arts

 Choose one course from this area 3

 The Human Experience

 Choose two courses from this area 6

 U.S. and World Cultures

 Choose three courses from this area, at least one of which must be in History 9

 Quantitative and Symbolic Reasoning

 Choose one course from this area 3-4

 Investigation of the Natural World

 Choose one laboratory course from this area 4

 Foreign Language

 Two courses from this area 6-8

-Computer Proficiency
+Computer Proficiency 0-3

-0-3

-Electives
+Electives or 11-17

+Foreign Language 101-102 if needed + electives 8 + (9 to 11)

+Total 60

 In deciding upon elective courses, students working closely with their academic advisors should consult the transfer path for their intended transfer college and program.
-Bear in mind that some colleges or programs may require or recommend more courses in a particular area (math, science, or foreign languages, for example) than are required for the AA degree at Richard Bland College.
+Bear in mind that some colleges or programs may require or recommend more courses in a particular area (math, science, or foreign languages, for example) than are required for the A.A. degree at Richard Bland College.
 Those courses should be included in the electives taken as part of your academic plan at RBC.
 No more than 3 credits of PE may count toward graduation.
-11-17

-Total 60